-When photographer Joseph Romeo traveled to Havana in March of 2014, he could not have predicted that in a few short months, President Barack Obama would announce his intentions to normalize relations with Cuba.
+When the photographer Joseph Romeo traveled to Havana in March of 2014, he could not have predicted that in a few short months, President Barack Obama would announce his intentions to normalize relations with Cuba.
 These days, we’re used to seeing photographs of the city, but when Romeo was there, everything was new, and the streets teetered right on the precipice of drastic change.

-“My thoughts were strictly photographic,” the artist tells me, “No politics.”
+“My thoughts were strictly photographic,” the artist tells me.
+“No politics.”

 He slept at the Hotel Parque Central in Old Havana, waking before the sun to walk the streets.
 He worked from dawn until dusk, until his feet ached and his stomach growled.
 He often wouldn’t pause even to drink his water, and he grew so exhausted by the end of the day that he was grateful to step into a Paladar, a little family-owned restaurant offering home cooked meals.

 Romeo spent eight days in Havana, and he milked every one of them.
 In the mornings and afternoons, he made his way to the rooftops of the city and looked out over the magnificent but deteriorating architecture.
 In Cuba, he says, it’s easy to gain access to roofs because “nobody cares.”

 The atmosphere down below was warm and inviting.
 “When I told people that I was from the United States,” Romeo remembers, “They would get a big smile on their face, and say ‘welcome to Cuba.’”
 With him, he carried goodies that weren’t available to most Cubans, including candy, Advil, gum, and toothpaste.

 “People often say that traveling to Cuba is like going back in time,” the photographer says, and he saw that to some extent in the architecture and the classic cars.
 But time had clearly passed, and the wear and tear had taken its toll.